European Economic Growth: a global slowdown

 2018 Europe investment turnover in continuity with record year 2017

 Commercial real estate investment in Europe stabilized in 2018 to reach €264.5bn, 1% below the all-time record of 2017.
-“If 2017 was the year of 1logistics, 2018 was definitely the year of offices.
+“If 2017 was the year of logistics, 2018 was definitely the year of offices.
 Compared to the other main asset types, offices showed resilience and reached a 10 year high, thanks to a large number of mega deals”, said Larry Young, head of International Investment Group.
 Except for offices (+4%) and others (+18%), all the sectors saw a decrease.
 Retail (-16%) has been following a downward trend for the last three years, while industrial & logistics investment (-7%) remains very close to 2017 record level of €38.2 bn

 With an investment volume of €66.5bn, the United Kingdom is still the leading European market despite a 10% decline that impacted the European average.
 This result is mainly attributable to the withdrawal of foreign investors (-21% vs 2017) in conjunction with the current political and economic backdrop.
 Investment activity in Germany was very dynamic in 2018; it reached an amount of €61.5bn, which represents an all-time high for the market.
 A record level was achieved in France as well with a turnover of €32.8bn.
 The trend was also positive in most European countries, such as Netherlands (+3%), Spain (+9%), Poland (+42%), Belgium (+36%) or Ireland (+43%).
 Only a few countries such as Italy (-22%), Czech Republic (-32%) experienced a decline.